 “Frequently consider the connection of all things in the universe and their relation to one another.
 For in a manner all things are implicated with one another, and all in this way are friendly to one another; for one thing comes in order after another, and this is by virtue of the active movement and mutual conspiration and the unity of the substance.”

 Always consider connections and how things are connected.
 This can help you get knowledge.
+All of these contemplations will help you get perspective and a better understanding of the world and how things work.

 Of course you don’t have to agree with everything that Marcus Aurelius wrote.
 One thing that I find very hard to swallow is the concept of predestination and sort of Candide-like (the character from Voltaire’s book) all is for the best.